Premier League standings: Latest on every PL team for 2020-21

 [ MORE: How to watch PL in the USA ]

-At the bottom of the table there is a growing sense that the bottom five may be cut adrift in the coming weeks, as Fulham, West Brom, Sheffield United, Burnley and Brighton have all struggled early in the season.
+At the bottom of the table there is a growing sense that the bottom four may be cut adrift in the coming weeks, as Fulham, West Brom, Sheffield United and Burnley have all struggled early in the season.

 But it is still early days and there will be plenty of twists and turns ahead because, well, this is the Premier League.